Theo Rose

 Theodora Maria Diaconu (born August 8, 1997) is a Romanian actress, singer and television presenter.

-She is known for being one of the judges on Vocea României from the tenth season onward (2022 – present).
+She is known for being one of the judges on Vocea României (2022–2025).
 Two of her songs reached number one on the main Romanian charts in 2022 and 2024.
 Rose also featured in the Romanian television series Clanul (2022–2024), where she played one of the main characters.

 Early life, education, and early career

 Theodora Maria Diaconu was born on August 8, 1997, and her ID shows as place of birth Ploiești, Romania.
 She has a brother, who is five years older than her and works at an antique store; and a sister, who also works in the music industry, singing mostly Romanian traditional music and being a presenter of a folklore show.

 She is originally from Izvoarele, a village about 40 km near the county's capital.
 Her father is a football coach and director of the Izvoarele Cultural Center, while her mother is a secretary at the town hall in the village.

 Rose started singing at the age of four and debuted on stage singing Romanian traditional music, being appreciated by the public and music professionals, obtaining some prizes at various local folk-music competitions.
 At the casting for the TVR1's children song show Ploaia steluțelor, Valeriu Lazarov encouraged her to shift to pop music.
 From the age of eleven, she truly discovered her passion for pop music, being appreciated by the public and music professionals, obtaining numerous prizes and trophies at various competitions.

 Subsequently, she went to live in Bucharest at age fourteen, where, with the support of her sister, attended The Dinu Lipatti High School of Music, majoring in music pedagogy.
 Wanting to pursue a career in acting, she studied for a year to audition at I. L. Caragiale National University of Theatre and Film (UNATC), but instead was forced to enroll at Spiru Haret University.
 However, the acting section of that university was abolished due to the lack of candidates, so Rose decided to shift to the music department at the same university, where she took the bachelor exam and graduated.